Renater/SIPMediaDeploy/docs/sipmediadeploy-in-depth.md

 After extensive discussions, these technologies were agreed upon as follows:
 * **Ansible** for the configuration of virtual machine images.
-* **Packer** for building said images and pushing then to the Openstack working environment.
+* **Packer** for building said images and pushing them to the Openstack working environment.
 * **Terraform** for the deployment for the whole infrastructure.

 The exact worflow for the deployment is detailed in the following schema: